OneCrazyCoder/MMOGamepadOverlay/README.md

 Get the latest release [here](https://github.com/OneCrazyCoder/MMOGamepadOverlay/releases), including 32-bit (x86) and 64-bit (a64) versions.

 *Optional: You will also find there custom UI file packs for some games with the custom profile I personally use for them, made for even better integration between the game and the overlay.*

-## Why though?

-Although there are many options for mapping gamepad input to keyboard and mouse, this application was specifically designed for playing ***Monsters & Memories***, ***Adrullan Online Adventures***, and the the *EverQuest* emulation servers ***Project 1999*** and ***Project Quarm***, and is tuned with those in mind.
-It has specific features catered to them that would be difficult to replicate with other, more general-purpose options.

-The default provided control schemes draw direct inspiration from the only MMORPG ever made exclusively for controller use - ***EverQuest Online Adventures*** for the *PlayStation 2*.

-That said, it is fully customizable and can be used with *any* Windows game if you’re looking for a free, open-source, lightweight, portable, and versatile tool for using a gamepad with a game that doesn't natively support one.
-Just be aware that creating a control scheme from scratch for a new game requires a bit of technical know-how, as it involves editing plain-text files.

 ## Quick Start Guide